Current and most

 those suppliers in turn need inputs, and so forth.

-estimates on recovery times.
+to obtain estimates on recovery times.

 Project Lead: Ines Fortin